 - Your qualification must be similar in content to veterinary nursing qualifications delivered in the UK.

 - You must have experience working in a veterinary practice and be competent to work with minimal supervision.
 Experience could include time you spent working in a veterinary practice during your education.

 - You must be able to communicate effectively with clients, including in written and spoken English.

 There are three steps to registration:

 If your education and experience is comparable to that delivered in the UK, then your application is likely to be accepted.
-You will be required to pass the Pre-registration Examination unless your qualification is accredited by the Association Committee for Veterinary Nurse Education (ACOVENE).
+You will be required to pass the Pre-registration Examination unless your qualification is accredited by the Accreditation Committee for Veterinary Nurse Education (ACOVENE).